-An error can be caught using an error boundary event or an error event subprocess.
+A thrown error can be caught by an error catch event.
+Specifically, using an error boundary event or an error event subprocess.

 An error is caught by the first event in the scope hierarchy that matches the error code.
-If the error is thrown form a service task then it can be caught by an attached boundary event.
-If the task has no boundary event or the error code does not match then the error is propagated to the parent or root scope of the process instance.
+At each scope, the error is either caught, or propagated to the parent scope.

-When an error is triggered then it should be handled in the process.
-If it is not handled (e.g. unexpected error code) then an incident is raised to indicate the failure.
-The incident is attached to the corresponding service task of the processed job or the error end event.
+Unhandled error event) is raised to indicate the failure.
+The incident is attached to the corresponding element where the error was thrown (i.e. the task of the processed job or the error end event).

-The incident can not be solved by the user because the failure is in the process itself that can not be changed to handle the error for this process instance.
+The incident attached to an error end event cannot be resolved by a user because the failure is in the process itself.
+The process cannot be changed to catch the error for this process instance.

-While processing a job, two different types of errors can be occurred: a technical error (e.g. database connection interrupted) and a business error (e.g. invalid credit card).
+While processing a job, two different types of errors can occur:

-A technical error is usually unexpected and should not be handled in the process.
-The error may disappear when the job is retried, or an incident is created to indicate that an user interaction is required.
+A technical error is usually unexpected and should not be dealt with in the process.
+The error may disappear when the job is retried, or an incident is created to indicate a user interaction is required.

-A business error is expected and is handled in the process.
-The process may take a different path to compensate the error or undo previous actions.
+A business error is expected and should be dealt with in the process.
+The process may take a different path to compensate for the error or undo previous actions.